ef4/relativity/README.md

 - join:
   - if the incoming event stamp is not a descdant of our local `B`, reject the event because it's too old.
   - if the incoming `B` is not a descendant of our current event stamp, zero out our id because we're stale, and then overwrite our local `B` with the incoming `B`.
 We're now unable to generate new events, and need to go get a new clock.
+  - if the incoming `B` is a equal to our local `B`, nothing to do.
-  - if the incoming `B` is a equal to or descended from our local `B`, replace our `B` with the incoming `B`.
+  - if the incoming `B` is a descendant of our local `B`, we should check for any stale events that we've already accepted, deal with them, then replace our `B` with the new `B`.
-  -
-Any time our `B` changes, we should check to see if any of our already-learned events are actually rejected.

 On Security
 ------------